apache/drill/_docs/data-sources-and-file-formats/060-text-files-csv-tsv-psv.md

 ### Use a Distributed File System
-Using a distributed file system, such as HDFS, instead of a local file system to query files improves performance because Drill attempts to split files on block boundaries. i
+Using a distributed file system, such as HDFS, instead of a local file system to query files improves performance because Drill attempts to split files on block boundaries.

 ## Configuring Drill to Read Text Files
 In the storage plugin configuration, you [set the attributes]({{site.baseurl}}/docs/plugin-configuration-basics/#list-of-attributes-and-definitions) that affect how Drill reads CSV, TSV, PSV (comma-, tab-, pipe-separated) files: